-These drugs have been used by human beings for millennia, and are currently taking centre stage in mental health discourses as pharmacological mechanisms for improving depressive symptoms, with clinical trials in the last decade showing promising therapeutic potential.
-However, these drugs are controversial and not without side effects, so what if the positive effects could be achieved without drugs, instead drawing on music, visuals and technology?
+Psychedelic drugs have been used by human beings for millennia.
+They are currently taking centre stage in mental health discourses as pharmacological mechanisms for improving depressive symptoms, with clinical trials in the last decade showing promising therapeutic potential.
+However, these drugs are controversial and not without side effects, so what if the positive effects could be achieved without drugs, but instead by drawing on music, visuals and technology?

-Sound mind: exploring the use of music and psychedelic images as mood enhancers is a collaboration between King’s College London’s Department of Psychological Medicine and Christina McMaster, brokered and supported by the Cultural Institute at King’s.
+Sound mind: exploring the use of music and psychedelic images as mood enhancers is a collaboration between King’s College London’s Department of Psychological Medicine and Christina McMaster.
+It was supported by the university's Culture team.